lapaset/fullstack_part4/README.md

-# fullstack_part4
+# Fullstack open part4
-Coursework for https://fullstackopen.com by University of Helsinki
+Coursework for [Fullstack open](https://fullstackopen.com/en/part4) by University of Helsinki that _will_ include
+- Structure of backend application, introduction to testing
+- Testing the backend
+- User administration
+- Token authentication